Leshuguita/ringracers-scripts/README.md

 # This is a fork!

-currently allows for translating text (for now, jus what's commonly seen by players), and has a spanish translation already.
+currently allows for translating text (for now, just what's commonly seen by players), and has a spanish translation already.

 if you don't need that, you should probably just use the [original addon](https://github.com/GenericHeroGuy/ringracers-scripts) instead.